"My message is that we have to stop focusing on women; fix the system instead!

-Something that Sogn admits she did not do herself when she was in the same position.
+Sogn admits she did not do this either when she was in the same position.

 Measures for women have not worked

-These answers made their mark on her ongoing work.
-For here we were not necessarily talking about a bad culture or many examples of discrimination and abuse of power.
+These answers made their mark on her ongoing work, because it was not necessarily a case of bad work culture or many examples of discrimination and abuse of power.

 The male leaders that Sogn interviewed also wanted a change and could see that there is a need for a better gender balance.